The Sixth Walker: A Pilgrimage to Everest Base Camp

 Departure and Closure

-Our return journey was a transition from the physical challenge back to the spiritual.
-After the helicopter trip to Lukla and return to Kathmandu, we went straight back to Pashupatinath, this time for thanksgiving.
-We had come a full circle.
+Our return was a decompression.
+Shifting from the physical challenge back to the spiritual.
+After the helicopter trip to Lukla and the return to Kathmandu, we went straight back to Pashupatinath for thanksgiving.
+Full circle.

-Since our helicopter plan saved us a few days, we also went to Jomsom via Pokhara to visit the Muktinath temple.
-We even spent quiet moments “hunting” for Shaligram shilas in the Gandaki river.
-Standing there offered necessary decompression.
-It was a space to offer gratitude for the safety of our journey and the memory of the friend who walked it with us in spirit.
+Since our helicopter plan saved us time, we detoured to the Muktinath temple via Pokhara.
+We even spent quiet moments hunting for Shaligram shilas in the Gandaki river.
+We needed that space.
+To offer gratitude for our safety, and for the memory of the friend who walked it with us in spirit.

-I returned to the hospital with dust on my boots.
-I carried a renewed understanding.
+I returned to the hospital with dust on my boots and a renewed understanding.
 Medicine prolongs life.
-Friendship, memory, and meaning sustain it.
+But friendship, memory, and meaning?
+That’s what sustains it.

 Appendix: Expedition Logistics

-For those interested in the technical planning of our trek:
+For those interested in the technical planning, here is how we managed the movement.

 | Start | Kathmandu to Lukla » Trek to Phakding. |